rikingurditta/csc494/questions for alec.md

 ![boyd backtracking line search diagram](boyd backtracking line search diagram.png)

 how do we choose $\alpha$? how much gentler do we want the linear extrapolation's slope to be?

+## Final writeup

+- use judgement on how much detail
+- siggraph conference paper length - 7-8 pages

+### Technical issues

+- use arrows to vis gradients
+- calc BOTH gradients for barrier energies
+- observe energies before/after step by step
+- throw error if line search fails